National Parks Add Trump’s Birthday While Black Holidays Are Cut

 Reading Time: < 1 minute

-(AURN News) — Martin Luther King Jr. Day and Juneteenth have been removed from the National Park Service’s list of fee-free celebratory days for 2026, while former President Donald Trump’s birthday has been added.
-Critics are calling the shift another anti-DEI move by the Trump administration, which announced what it describes as “resident-only patriotic fee-free days for 2026.”
+(AURN News) — Martin Luther King Jr. Day and Juneteenth are out, and President Donald Trump’s birthday is in when it comes to celebratory fee-free days at national parks across the country.
+In what critics call another anti-DEI move, the Trump administration announced what it calls “resident-only patriotic fee-free days for 2026.”

 “President Trump’s leadership always puts American families first,” Interior Secretary Doug Burgum said in a statement.